nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_3/readme.md

 Version control enables the following:

-- Helps developers keep track of changes to a project’s code (as well as supplemental files and documentation) over the entire course of a project’s evolution.
+- Helps developers keep track of changes to a project's code (as well as supplemental files and documentation) over the entire course of a project's evolution.
-- Revisions to a project’s files can be tracked, including contributions made by different people.
+- Revisions to a project's files can be tracked, including contributions made by different people.
 - Undesirable changes (like errors or bugs) can be reverted at any time.

 Version control is a good practice for coding, even if you are not immediately sharing the code.
 You can use version control with your code privately on your computer, or use the private mode on hosting services (e.g., GitHub and GitLab).
 By setting up version control early on, you prepare your code for intended and unforeseen future use.

-Further Resources on version control
+**Further Resources on version control**

 - [Software Carpentry Version Control with Git](https://swcarpentry.github.io/git-novice/)
 - [The Turing Way, Version Control](https://the-turing-way.netlify.app/reproducible-research/vcs.html)